ordinaryseeker/open-religion/_pages/introduction.md

 Of-course, Open Religion is not the first to try this approach.
 Across every region of the Earth, in every era, people have been able to attain this wisdom.
 For many of them, the first hints of these answers came in the form of Extraordinary Experiences while going through some physical hardship like an illness, starvation, seizures or near death accidents.
 These experiences shook them to their core and made them question their Default Settings.

-During these Extraordinary Experiences, they felt like they had come in contact with some Higher Power which underlies and creates all of reality (more on this below).
+During these Extraordinary Experiences, some they felt like they had come in contact with some Higher Power which underlies and creates all of reality (more on this below).
 In the awe of this Higher Power, whatever goals they were chasing before, be it the pursuit of pleasures, status or wealth, felt like petty childish games and all fears like the fear of being imperfect or unloved or even the fear of death dissolved into a Loving Bliss.

 Alas, most of the times, this state of Loving Bliss does not last forever and the Default Settings of people take over again and with them come the petty human desires and fears.
 But once a person gets a taste of this Loving Bliss, a search begins to reunite with this Higher Power again.